AVIATORS’ CERTIFICATES (‘TICKET’ OR ‘BREVET’)

 The Admiralty took an early interest in training pilots at Windermere.
 ‘Bristol school or Wakefield hydro-aeroplane school to train those pilots that cannot be received at Eastchurch at present.’ – Recommendation in a Paper entitled ‘The Development of Naval Aeroplanes and Airships’ dated 23 January 1912, by Rear Admiral (later Admiral Sir) Ernest Troubridge, Chief of Staff of the Admiralty.

 The first full Aviator’s Certificate with the RAeC tests taken on a hydro-aeroplane was achieved at Windermere by 2nd Lieutenant John Trotter on 12 November 1912.
 That is, Trotter’s Aviator’s Certificate No. 360 was issued before introduction of the Regulations following the January 1913 Paris Conference, so entitling him to carry out both water and land flights.
 Note therefore that his index card is not endorsed ‘Hydro-aeroplane’.
-The official RAeC observers for his tests were Reverend Sidney Swann, a founder member of the Aero Club, and Major Robert Brocklehurst.
+The official RAeC observers for his tests were Reverend Sidney Swann, a founder member of the Aero Club (9 November 1909), and Major Robert Brocklehurst.
 Swann, like Wakefield and Oscar Gnosspelius, was inspired by having attended the Blackpool Aviation Meeting in 1909, and carried out experiments at Aintree racecourse, Liverpool and at Crosby Ravensworth, near Shap.
-Brocklehurst carried out experiments at Eastchurch and Windermere.
+Brocklehurst carried out experiments at Eastchurch, and Windermere – the Aeroplane magazine of 10 April 1913 mentioned a hydro-monoplane with bat’s wings in the course of construction.

 The system for tests at Windermere was described by Clifford Fleming-Williams in an article for The Royal magazine, January 1916.
 ‘2 floating marks have been towed out by the motor-boat and anchored 500 yards apart.
 The motor-boat takes up her position between the two.
 The aeroplane has climbed well up, passes right over us, and begins a right-hand turn outside one of the buoys.
 Round she comes, passes directly overhead again and does a left-hand turn outside the other buoy.
 As she passes over us again the Aero Club Judges mark “1” in their note-books.
 The student must make 5 such figures of eight, and come to rest on the water not more than 164 feet away from us.
 He must ascend, reach an altitude of at least 328 feet, and descend from that height with motor cut off, within sight of the judges.
 He climbs up till he must be at least 1,000 feet.
 The motor-boat dashes round in a big circle dropping newspapers, which floating on the water make it easier for him to judge the surface.
 Now for the volplané.
 He has nosed her down and cut his engine out.
 He straightens out, shoots along 2 inches above the water and touches it with no perceptible splash.’